Adamancia Vault

 This is a focus toolkit that blocks websites, apps — really anything that pulls you off track.
 It comes in two programs that look and work almost the same, so once you learn one you already know the other.

-Everything you do happens inside block groups: small, self-contained rule sets you turn on and off.
-You never need an account, and nothing you set up leaves your device.
+Everything you do happens inside block groups: small focus plans you turn on and off.
+You never need an account, and your own setup stays on your device.

 Browser extension Lives in Chrome, Edge, Brave or Firefox.
 It blocks websites — whole sites, specific pages, feeds, Shorts, and more — right inside the browser.

-App (macOS) A native Mac app that blocks applications system-wide — chat apps, games and the like — no matter how you try to launch them.
-Websites stay with the extension; the two can share one limit through the bridge.
+App (macOS) A Mac app that keeps distracting applications out of the way - chat apps, games, and the like.
+Sites stay with the website tool; the two can share one limit when you want them to.

 02 · The layout